chalex1/storager-client-proto/docs/backend-api-spec.md

 ## Routes

 ### Index Page
 All the requests which start neither with `/data/` nor with `/static/` return the index HTML page as response.
+These requests are allowed to be unauthenticated.

 ### Data
 Requests starting with `/data/` are designed to return data in JSON format.
+These requests are **not** allowed to be unauthenticated (except of those for *logon* feature).

 ### Static Assets
 Requests starting with `/static/` are designed to return static assets, f.e:
 * JavaScript code
 * HTML templates
 * CSS resources
+These requests are allowed to be unauthenticated.

 ## Authentication & Authorization
-**Current status:** authentication and authorization are not applied at the moment.

-Before being performed, client requests are validated against existing roles to have sufficient authorization.
+Before being performed, client requests on data routes are validated against existing roles to have sufficient authorization.

 There are 2 normal roles:
 * USER (authorized to access application in read-only mode)